Six Sigma: Stifling creativity in research

 According to John Dodge, editor in chief of Design News, the use of Six Sigma is inappropriate in a research environment.
 Dodge states "excessive metrics, steps, measurements and Six Sigma's intense focus on reducing variability water down the discovery process.
 Under Six Sigma, the free-wheeling nature of brainstorming and the serendipitous side of discovery is stifled."
 He concludes "there's general agreement that freedom in basic or pure research is preferable while Six Sigma works best in incremental innovation when there's an expressed commercial goal."

 A BusinessWeek article says that James McNerney's introduction of Six Sigma at 3M had the effect of stifling creativity and reports its removal from the research function.
 It cites two Wharton School professors who say that Six Sigma leads to incremental innovation at the expense of blue skies research.
 This phenomenon is further explored in the book Going Lean, which describes a related approach known as lean dynamics and provides data to show that Ford's 6 Sigma program did little to change its fortunes.

 Lack of documentation

 One criticism voiced by Yasar Jarrar and Andy Neely from the Cranfield School of Management's Centre for Business Performance is that while Six Sigma is a powerful approach, it can also unduly dominate an organization's culture; and they add that much of the Six Sigma literature – in a remarkable way (six-sigma claims to be evidence, scientifically based) – lacks academic rigor:

+List of companies

+The following companies/organizations claim to have successfully implemented Six Sigma in some form or another: